Isoperimetric inequalities in Hadamard spaces of asymptotic rank two: Introduction

+The classical isoperimetric inequality in $\R^{k+1}$ bounds the volume of a domain in terms of the $k$-dimensional area of its boundary or, specifically, by the volume of a ball with equal perimeter.
+For $k$-dimensional boundaries in higher codimension, isoperimetric filling inequalities assert the existence of a $(k+1)$-dimensional spanning surface satisfying a similar relation.
+Inequalities of this type arise in a much wider context and are of fundamental interest in metric geometry and geometric group theory, where their growth rate serves as an asymptotic invariant of the ambient space.

+In this paper, we focus on spaces of non-positive curvature, Hadamard manifolds, or their metric companions, $\CAT(0)$ spaces, complete geodesic metric spaces satisfying Euclidean triangle comparisons (see~\cite{Bal, BriH}).
+A basic result due to Gromov~\cite[3.4.C, Remarks~(a) and~(c)]{Gro-FRR} shows that an {\em isoperimetric inequality of Euclidean type} holds for integral $k$-cycles in any Hadamard $n$-manifold, independently of $n$: every $k$-cycle $T$ admits a filling by a $(k+1)$-chain $V$ with boundary $\d V = T$ and volume

-for some constant depending only on $k$~\cite{HofS, Gro-FRR}.
-This is known to hold with the optimal constant $\vol_{k+1}(B^{k+1})/\vol_k(\partial B^{k+1})^{1+1/k}$, where $B^{k+1}$ is the Euclidean unit ball, in a few cases, notably if $X = \R^n$~\cite{Alm-OI} or if $k=2$~\cite{Sch}.
-Building on Gromov's work~\cite{Gro-FRR}, Wenger~\cite{Wen-EII} extended the above (non-sharp) inequality of Euclidean type to a wide class of metric spaces including all $\CAT(0)$ spaces, that is, complete geodesic metric spaces satisfying the global triangle comparisons for non-positive curvature (see~\cite{Bal, BriH}).
+for some constant depending only on~$k$.
+(This was later shown to hold with the optimal constant $\vol_{k+1}(B^{k+1})/\vol_k(\partial B^{k+1})^{1+1/k}$, where $B^{k+1}$ is the Euclidean unit ball, in a few cases, notably if $X = \R^n$~\cite{Alm-OI} or if $k=2$~\cite{Sch}.)
+Wenger~\cite[Theorem~1.2]{Wen-EII} extended the above (non-sharp) inequality to a wide class of metric spaces including all $\CAT(0)$ spaces.
+This result is restated in Theorem~\ref{Thm:eucl-isop} below.

 We are interested in improvements of this inequality deriving from more specific geometric properties of the ambient Hadamard space.
-If the curvature is bounded above by a negative constant, then a geodesic cone construction yields a linear isoperimetric inequality
+If the curvature is bounded above by a negative constant, then a geodesic cone construction yields a {\em linear isoperimetric inequality}